timecapsulellc/Capsule/update_log.md

 ### 2.0.72

-(2023 sep 21) The feature updating of Fooocus will be paused for about two or three weeks because we have some events and travelling - we will come back in early or mid October.
+(2023 sep 21) The feature updating of Capsule will be paused for about two or three weeks because we have some events and travelling - we will come back in early or mid October.

 ### 2.0.72